radiocontrolled/kaching-kaching/readme.md

 ## Dependencies

 The exchange rate data that this tool uses is from the <a href="https://openexchangerates.org/">Open Exchange Rates</a> project.
+Open Exchange Rates data
-In this application, the data is bootstraped into the page using the cURL PHP library.
-Bootstrapping is handled in a file called `request.php`, which isn't included in the GitHub repository for security reasons.
+(rates and currency names) is bootstrapped into the page using the cURL PHP library.
+Bootstrapping is handled in a file called `request.php`, which isn't included in the public
+GitHub repository for this project.

 This application also makes use of <a href="https://josscrowcroft.github.io/money.js/">Money.js</a>, a JavaScript currency conversion library.